hhtyo/evacuees-by-prefecture/README.md

 ### Published

 The extracted evacuees by prefecture tables are in the [CSV files](https://github.com/hhtyo/evacuees-by-prefecture/tree/master/data/csv) in this repository's `data/csv/` directory.
-Metadata for all of the files are in a [data package](http://dataprotocols.org/data-packages/) in this directory named [datapackage.json](https://raw.githubusercontent.com/hhtyo/evacuees-by-prefecture/master/datapackage.json).
+Metadata for all the files are in a [data package](http://dataprotocols.org/data-packages/) in this directory named [datapackage.json](https://raw.githubusercontent.com/hhtyo/evacuees-by-prefecture/master/datapackage.json).

 ### Visualized